July 2026 Snapshot

 Key Insights

-Nonprofit HR & Staffing Board Members score highest on Stakeholder (4.6/5) and Narrative (4.1/5).
-Their leading priority is facilitating cross-functional dialogue and bringing diverse perspectives to table, while their most pressing challenge is limited number of marketers on company boards (2.6%).
-They measure success through having a thriving boardroom (implied success in board engagement) and make decisions using understanding individuals' operations and importance (for board effectiveness).
-Language that resonates includes "trust", "intimacy", and "judgment".
-4 distinct behavioral archetypes emerge, with 50% clustering around archetype a approaches.
+Nonprofit HR & Staffing Board Members score highest on Stakeholder (4.7/5) and Narrative (4.1/5).
+Their leading priority is facilitating cross-functional dialogue and bringing diverse perspectives to table, while their most pressing challenge is managing complex procedures and multiple stakeholders in big company legal departments.
+They measure success through having a thriving boardroom (implied success in board engagement) and make decisions using control coverage assessment - identify all sensitive data types (phi, pii, ip, cardholder); don't laser-focus only on regulated data; map controls across full scope.
+Language that resonates includes "trust", "open healthy dialogue", and "impact".
+5 distinct behavioral archetypes emerge, with 42% clustering around archetype a approaches.

 How Nonprofit HR & Staffing Board Members Score on Stakeholder and Other Key Factors